ilko-masaldzhiyski/esp8266_01_dev_board/README.md

 # ESP8266-01-devBoard
-ARES and ISIS files on adding 16 GPIOs, 4 ADCs and 2 DACs
+ARES and ISIS files on adding 16 GPIOs, 4 ADCs and 2 DACs.
 The project files are as shown:

 Arduino sketch    Arduino sketch example